October 9, 2020

 Steaming, baking in cooking paper, spraying with vegetable oil or cooking them in vegetable juice could be great healthier alternatives to frying!

-Remember that potatoes are starchy vegetables with a high glycaemic index!
-They do not count as your 1 of your 5 a day regarding fruit and vegetable consumption.
+Potatoes are starchy vegetables and they do not count as 1 of your 5 a day regarding fruit and vegetable consumption.

 1 medium raw potato (213g) contains: